rschlaikjer/mangetsu/README.md

 - `nxx_decompress`: Given a file in either NXGZ or NXCX format, uncompress the data to a new file.
 - `nxgx_compress`: Given a raw file, compress in NXGZ format.

+### GUI Programs

+If GUI support is enabled, the `data_explorer` file will be built.
+This UI allows reinterpreting a file as any of the formats above on the fly, as well as recursively extracting and displaying sub-archives of those files.
+It also features a hex view and other tools designed to make analysis of raw formats easier.